Garmelon/PFERD/CONFIG.md

       and duplication warnings if you are a member of an ILIAS group.
 The `desktop` target is generally preferable.
 - `auth`: Name of auth section to use for login.
 (Required)
+- `tfa_auth`: Name of auth section to use for two-factor authentication.
+Only uses the auth section's password.
+(Default: Anonymous `tfa` authenticator)
 - `links`: How to represent external links.
 (Default: `fancy`)
     - `ignore`: Don't download links.
     - `plaintext`: A text file containing only the URL.